sebslon/legacy_fight/README.md

 ##### Local Code Structure

-- Some refactorings like `Extract Method`, `Introduce Parameter Object`, `Move Method`, `Move Field`, `Inline Method`, `Extract Class`, `Extract Interface`, `Replace Type Code with State/Strategy`, `Replace Conditional with Polymorphism`, etc. but still there is a lot of work to do. :)
+- Some refactorings like `Extract Method`, `Introduce Parameter Object`, `Move Method`, `Move Field`, `Inline Method`, `Extract Class`, `Extract Interface`, `Replace Type Code with State/Strategy`, `Replace Conditional with Polymorphism`, etc. but still there is a lot of work to do.

 ##### Bounded Contexts / Modularisation

 - Splitting Transit/TransitDetails
+- Loosening dependencies
   - Removed direct coupling between `Claim` and `Transit` leaving only `transitId` and `transitPrice` - other informations are not needed in this context
   - Removed `driversFee` info from `Transit` (`TransitDetails`)
   - Removed direct coupling between `AwardedMiles` and `Transit` leaving only `transitId`

-##### Other:

-- Problem: Mismatched database paradigm (Graph representation of Transits History)
-  - Solution: `GraphTransitAnalyzer` - Use graph database to analyze transit history
-  - Usage of `Transactional Outbox` pattern to ensure consistency between graph and SQL database (TODO)
-  - ⚙️ TO BE DONE ⚙️: FINISH GRAPH DB IMPLEMENTATION - TransitAnalyzer is covered with tests, plug-in graph db implementation / prepare migration
+- Extracted `ClaimModule` - loose Claim/Client, Client/AwardedMiles/AwardsAccount dependencies - leaving id references, simplified `AwardsService`

+## Summary

+Goal of this project was to practice refactoring techniques and patterns.
+It's not a perfect project and there is still a lot of work to do but it's a playground for learning and practicing some of refactoring techniques.

 ## Installation